Mahek27/Board-Game/README.md

 # BoardGame
-This is the Main Repository for our currently unnammed Board Game Senior Design Project.
+This is the Main Repository for our Board Game Senior Design Project.